cristian-encalada/holbertonschool-system_engineering-devops/web_infrastructure_design/3-scale_up.md

 ## Scale up

-The following is an improvement of the three server web infrastructure that hosts the website `www.foobar.com`, it must be secured, serve encrypted traffic, and be monitored
+The following is an improvement of the three server web infrastructure in the sense of scalability, the infrastructure hosts the website `www.foobar.com`, it must be secured, serve encrypted traffic, and be monitored

 <div align="center">
   <a href="https://holbertonschool.uy/">